Ayodapo AO1*, Shabi OM2, Agboola SM2, Monsudi KF3, Deji-Dada OO4 and Olukokun TA2

 4Department of Family Medicine, Ekiti State University Teaching Hospital, Ado-Ekiti, Ekiti State, Nigeria

-*Corresponding Author: Ayodapo AO, Consultant Family Physician, Public Health Expert and Certified Palliative Caregiver, University College Hospital, Ibadan, Oyo State, Nigeria.
+*Corresponding Author: Ayodapo AO, Department of Family Medicine, University College Hospital, Ibadan, Oyo State, Nigeria.

 Received: February 18, 2020; Published: May 11, 2020